2015 Vuelta a España, Stage 1 to Stage 11: Stage 6

 The sixth stage was a 200.3 km route from Córdoba to Sierra de Cazorla.
 The route was consistently undulating, with small hills throughout the first two-thirds.
 The final third was the most difficult and included two third-category climbs.
 The first of these was the Alto de Baeza (11.8 km at 3.9%), the summit of which came with 55.8 km to the end of the stage.
 Another undulating section was followed by a descent and then a long climb to the finish.
 The road climbed consistently for around 20 km before a short descent and then the climb to the summit finish, the Alto de Cazorla.
 This final climb was 3.3 km at 6.3% and was expected to produce some of the biggest gaps of the Vuelta so far.

 The day's breakaway took a long time to form.
 Various riders attacked, but the peloton brought back all the moves for the first 60 km of racing.
-Eventually a five-rider breakaway was allowed to form, composed of Steve Cummings (MTN-Qhubeka), Peter Velits (BMC), Kristijan Đurasek (Lampre-Merida), Niki Terpstra (Etixx-Quick Step), and Cyril Gautier (Europcar), and they were soon joined by Miguel Ángel Rubiano (Colombia).
+Eventually a five-rider breakaway was allowed to form, composed of Steve Cummings (MTN-Qhubeka), Peter Velits (BMC), Kristijan Đurasek (Lampre-Mérida), Niki Terpstra (Etixx-Quick Step), and Cyril Gautier (Europcar), and they were soon joined by Miguel Ángel Rubiano (Colombia).
 The six riders gained a lead of over four minutes, but it was already being brought back by the peloton by the time they reached the Alto de Baeza, where Gautier was the first rider to the summit.
 Giant-Alpecin (on behalf of Dumoulin) and Movistar controlled the pace at the front of the peloton.
 With 19 km remaining, as the roads began to go uphill, the lead was under a minute.
 Cummings attacked with 11.5 km to the end of the stage and built a lead: with 5 km to the finish line his lead was 48 seconds.
 Terpstra was the only rider from the breakaway to chase him; the other riders sat up and were caught by the peloton.

 Cummings's lead was slowly reduced by the peloton; he only had a small lead when the categorised portion of the climb started in the final 3.3 km.
 Esteban Chaves, who was one second behind Dumoulin going into the stage, attacked the peloton with 2.4 km remaining as the roads reached a gradient of 15%.
 Chaves said after the stage that he was worried that he had attacked too soon and would not be able to keep a lead to the top of the climb.
 He quickly caught and passed Cummings.
 When the gradient eased with 2 km remaining, Dumoulin counter-attacked to try to defend his red jersey.
 Other attacks came from Dan Martin and from Nicolas Roche, but they were unable to catch Chaves, who held on to take the stage victory.
 Martin finished second, five seconds behind Chaves, with Dumoulin on the same time.
 A large group, including all the general classification favourites, finished six seconds further back.